draktuls/draktuls.github.io/content/about/index.md

 ---
 My name is Jan and I go by drak or draktuls *(some of you may recognize similar name from the game Warcraft III)*.

 I am very enthusiastic about infosec as whole.
-But mostly I dig low level stuff.
+But I am mostly interested in the low level stuff.
 I also love writing custom tools.

 Currently my main focus is on:
 - Exploit development